Proper Screenplay Format

 A description is a short paragraph that sets up the scene for the viewer or reader.
 It introduces the setting of a scene and provides a brief description of the character's appearance and initial actions.
 The description is almost always written in an active voice in the present tense.
-It is important that the things described are things that can be seen.
+It is important that the actions described are actions that can be seen by the audience.
 Extraneous contextual details should be communicated by the character or eliminated.
 Descriptions begin on the left margin in conventional screenplay format.

-GRANT goes to leave the apartment.
+GRANT leaves the apartment.
 He grabs an old worn coat from the hook and swings it over his shoulder.

-GRANT goes to leave the apartment.
+GRANT leaves the apartment.
 He grabs his favorite old coat that his grandfather left him in his will in 1978 and swings it over his shoulder.

 In proper screenplay format the dialogue is indented 2.5" from the left edge of the page, under the speaking character's name.

 Character names are referenced in the screenplay in all capital letters when they are first introduced, and capitals are always used in dialogue headings.
 Further descriptions of what the character looks like or is doing use title case.
 Character cues are placed 4.2" from the left edge of the page.

 If a character has no dialogue, their name does not need to be in capitals.